 Some contaminants in water are naturally found in the environment and include bacteria, parasites, and arsenic.
 Other contaminants are human made, such as industrial waste and fertilizers.
 Contaminants in drinking water can be a threat to human health, especially the health of young children, the elderly, and pregnant women.
 Local, state, and federal drinking water protection programs play a key role in providing safe drinking water.

 How is drinking water monitored in Michigan?

 About 25% of Michigan residents get their water from small water supplies such as private wells.
 Private wells that serve fewer than 25 people are not regulated by the Safe Drinking Water Act.
-However, the MDEQ also investigates drinking water well contamination, oversees the water well drilling industry, and oversees remedial activities where groundwater contamination has affected private drinking water wells.
-Local health departments administer MDEQ programs for private wells and some other types of water supply systems.
+However, the EGLE also investigates drinking water well contamination, oversees the water well drilling industry, and oversees remedial activities where groundwater contamination has affected private drinking water wells.
+Local health departments administer EGLE programs for private wells and some other types of water supply systems.

 What health problems could be caused by drinking water contaminants?

 Water quality standards and monitoring requirements are in place for more than 90 biological and chemical contaminants.
 The presence of contaminants in drinking water is not necessarily a health risk, but exposure to contaminants in drinking water can cause health problems.
 These problems can be short-term such as nausea, vomiting, and diarrhea.
 Some diseases, such as cancer, or neurological disorders, can be caused by exposure to contaminants over a longer period time.